Seattle Pacific women lose first game of season

 Curling

-• Luc Violette and Ben Richardson of Issaquah qualified for Junior National Curling Championships in Fargo, N.D., Jan.
+• Luc Violette and Ben Richardson of Issaquah qualified for the Junior National Curling Championships in Fargo, N.D., Jan.
 15-21.
 They were part of a team that went 7-0 at the West Junior Nationals Challenge Round Friday in St. Paul, Minn.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.